pacopablo/aaarrghh/docs/reasoning.rst

-.. rubic:: Footnotes
+.. rubric:: Footnotes

-.. [#]: MS Project is overkill for most of what I have to do, and it ties me
+.. [#] MS Project is overkill for most of what I have to do, and it ties me
        to windows, which is another undesirable attribute.

-.. [#]: Any text editor is pretty much better than a web browser for entering
+.. [#] Any text editor is pretty much better than a web browser for entering
        text.
 I just happen to like vim.